-This dessert is as easy to make and looks elegant.
-Sliced apples fan out over ready to use puff pastry dough.
+This dessert is as easy to make as it is elegant.
+Sliced apples fan out over ready-to-use puff pastry dough.
 Set the dough out to defrost before you leave the house to go apple picking and you’ll be ready to bake when you return with your favorite apples.

 - All purpose flour for dusting

 - Dust your work surface with flour and roll the dough out to a 14 x 16 inch rectangle.
 Use a pizza cutter to cut one inch strips off all four sides and reserve them.
 Transfer dough to parchment lined baking sheet.
 Use a fork to prick the bottom of the dough all over, about one inch between each impression.
 Use a pastry brush to coat the outer edges with the egg wash and add the strips removed earlier.
 Also brush the strips with egg wash.
 Chill in the fridge for a half-hour.